Post Summary: photo editing apps for travelers + tips to edit quickly on the go!

 - Cons: Limited use in the free version.
 You need to get Premium to make the most of this tool!

-2. Adobe Lightroom CC (Best app for professional photographers)
+2. Adobe Lightroom (Best app for professional photographers)

 Price: Free (To access Adobe Creative cloud storage, you pay a subscription)